Consolatio

-The Consolatio or consolatory oration is a type of ceremonial oratory, typically used rhetorically to comfort mourners at funerals.
-It was one of the most popular classical rhetoric topics,Petrie, Graham (1970) "A Rhetorical Topic in 'Tristram Shandy' ", Modern Language Review, Vol. 65, No. 2, April 1970, p.
-262 and received new impetus under Renaissance humanism.
+The consolatio or consolatory oration is a type of ceremonial oratory, typically used rhetorically to comfort mourners at funerals.
+It was one of the most popular classical rhetoric topics, and received new impetus under Renaissance humanism.

 Consolatio as a literary genre

-The Consolatio literary tradition ("consolation" in English) is a broad literary genre encompassing various forms of consolatory speeches, essays, poems, and personal letters.
-Consolatio works are united by their treatment of bereavement, by unique rhetorical structure and topoi, and by their use of universal themes to offer solace.
-All Consolatio works draw from a relatively narrow range of arguments aimed at offering solace, to allay the distress caused by the death of a loved one, a matter of ill fortuna.
-The conventional opening of a Consolatio was All must die.
-The most typical arguments characterizing the Consolatio genre were: "All must die; even the oldest must die; the youngest too must die, and this is as one with the death of the old."
+The consolatio literary tradition ("consolation" in English) is a broad literary genre encompassing various forms of consolatory speeches, essays, poems, and personal letters. consolatio works are united by their treatment of bereavement, by unique rhetorical structure and topoi, and by their use of universal themes to offer solace.
+All consolatio works draw from a relatively narrow range of arguments aimed at offering solace, to allay the distress caused by the death of a loved one, a matter of ill fortuna.
+The conventional opening of a consolatio was All must die.
+The most typical arguments characterizing the consolatio genre were: "All must die; even the oldest must die; the youngest too must die, and this is as one with the death of the old."